StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 Only one person per team needs to have X-windows working for this lab.

+> **Some notes on working as a group**

+> It is important that you all track what is happening on the console.
+Take turns operating the keyboard.
+Each command should be discussed and everyone should be aware that a new command is being issued.
+It is not acceptable to have the strongest technologist in the group simply do the work.

+> Although you will be graded as a group on this assignment, questions regarding it will appear on your individual quizzes and the final.
+So you need to understand what is being done.

 ## Getting started

 Four pairs of virtual machines have been created: